3dit/react-workbench/README.md

 ### react-workbench

-This is a simple react excercise in react routing and implemntation of a simple to-do list.
+This is a simple react excercise in react routing and implemntation of a simple to-do list and a 'player calculator' board game transaction tool.

-It only uses react, and is my first 'real' react application using only react and is meant to get my react sea legs going.
+This is my first 'real' react application using only react (w/o redux) and is meant to get my react sea legs going.
 This definately is not ready for prime time, just me having fun and learning basic react.

-Initially this was created from a simple plnkr.co alpha zip download I created.
-I added webpack with babel to get it running on my local system.

 Requires webpack-dev-server (I prefer globally) installed: